 Silver Persian (Chinchilla Cat)

-My Cat’s Breathing Sounds Like Snoring
+Why Does My Cat’s Breathing Sound Like Snoring?

 In Veterinarians by Veterinarians, a stertor is described as a low-pitched snoring or snorting sound that results from turbulent airflow caused by a partial obstruction of the upper airway.
 It will occur from somewhere between the nasal passages and the back of the throat.
-As well as giving off a snoring sound, your cat’s breathing may sound like nasal congestion.
+As well as a snoring sound, your cat’s breathing may sound like nasal congestion.

 Wheezing – or a continuous high-pitched whistling sound – that can be heard when your cat breathes out is likely to be caused by a narrowing or obstruction in the lower airways.

-As long as your cat is happy and healthy, snoring is harmless and is rarely a cause for concern.
-However, snoring can be prevented with these steps:
+Some cats are prone to snoring and will do so their entire lives.
+Natural snoring is hard to prevent.
+As long as your cat is happy and healthy, snoring is rarely a cause for concern.
+However, snoring can sometimes be prevented:

-Check for Foreign Objects
+Remove Foreign Objects

 Comfortable Sleeping Space